Telefonica/XAIoGraphs/docs/source/user_guide/explainability.md

 2    2  female   Mrs   2.0000            3         0        S      1      151.5500         0
 ```

-To determine the explainability, we have discretize the continuous features (`age`, `family_size` and `ticket_price`)
+To determine the explainability, we have discretized the continuous features (`age`, `family_size` and `ticket_price`)
-and produce as many columns representing the probability of the target as there are targets in the dataset.
+and produced as many columns representing the probability of the target as there are targets in the dataset.
 In this example, we will have two columns with probabilities of `0` and `1`: `SURVIVED` and `NO_SURVIVED`.
 The function [`load_titanic_discretized()`](../api_reference/datasets.md#xaiographs.datasets.load_titanic_discretized)
 in XAIoGraphs already provides this altered dataset.